 Roy Antonuccio Jr., the owner of Roy’s Cold Cuts on Marion Street in East Boston, said this wave of newcomers is just more of “the same old same old.”

 “Right now, there’s a lot of young people coming in, but right before that there was an influx of Spanish people,” Antonuccio said.
 “Before the Spanish people, back then, it was the Italians [who] were the Spanish people.
 It was Irish people before that.
 So when I was a kid, if there was going to be any kind of racism going on, it was against the Italian people.
 It’s always the same thing.
 It’s just a different cast of characters every time.
 It’s just the same stuff gets rehashed.
 But as far as neighborhoods go, it’s always been a melting pot here.”

 Lydia Edwards, the Boston city councilor who represents East Boston, noted that while Eastie has always been “an immigrant haven,” there is a different flavor this time around.

 “It’s a neighborhood that changes in waves.
 It is made for newcomers,” Edwards said.
 “But I think the difference is that our newcomers have always come and stayed in East Boston.
 They laid roots there.
 We had Russian Jews, and then Irish.
 We had Italians.
-Now we have a lot of Central Americans, and we also have a wave of Japanese.
+Now we have a lot of Central Americans, and we also have a wave of Arab/Middle Eastern.
 But what’s different now is, at least with the final wave, people are feeling they’re being pushed out.

 “The wave isn’t permanent,” Edwards added.
 “They’re not here to pick up roots in East Boston.
 A lot of them are paying exorbitant rents, at levels that are just not sustainable for 20-30 years.
 They’re going to rent for a couple years, have a beautiful view of Boston, and then go someplace else.”